leamas/ddupdate/README.md

   - Before writing the plugin, make tests with wget or curl to make sure how the api works.
 Essential step, this one.

+  - The plugin API is defined in the plugins\_base.py file.
+API docs can be generated using *python3 -m pydoc lib/ddupdate/plugins_base.py* or so.

   - Each plugin must live in a file with a unique name.
 It must contain a main class derived from IpPlugin or UpdatePlugin.
 The class docstring